ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/yn5Q65iHAR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-Ray exports default metrics, which are available from the Metrics View.
-Here are some available example metrics.

 Ray exports default metrics which are available from the :ref:`Metrics view <dash-metrics-view>`.
 Here are some available example metrics.

 - Tasks, Actors, and Placement Groups broken down by states
 - :ref:`Logical resource usage <logical-resources>` across nodes
 - Hardware resource usage across nodes
 - Autoscaler status

-You can select the time range of the metrics in the top right corner.
-The graphs refresh automatically every 15 seconds.

 See :ref:`System Metrics Page <system-metrics>` for available metrics.